DeeNewcum/dotfiles/README.md

 ## Shared root ##

 I manage boxes where several people have access to root.
-To avoid stepping on each other other's toes, I have [set up root's ~/.bashrc](https://github.com/DeeNewcum/dotfiles/blob/master/.sudo_bashrc#L3-5) so that it loads a ~/.sudo_bashrc from the [original user's](http://paperlined.org/apps/host_sudo_su_boundaries
+To avoid stepping on each other other's toes, I have [set up root's ~/.bashrc](https://github.com/DeeNewcum/dotfiles/blob/master/.sudo_bashrc#L3-5) so that it loads a ~/.sudo_bashrc from the [original user's](http://paperlined.org/apps/host_sudo_su_boundaries/user_ids.html) home directory.

 My own ~/.sudo_bashrc will pull in a variety of other .rc settings from the original home directory, including ~/.vimrc, ~/.inputrc, ~/.less, ~/.ackrc, and ~/.perltidyrc.